 So, you ask, if conflict is not action, violence, bickering, etc., is conflict an obstacle?
 Well, yes and no. An obstacle can present your character with something he must overcome, but if it does not present a dilemma, your reader may not care.

 Many how-to-write books tell you that there are five Basic Conflicts: man against society, man against man, man against himself, and man against nature.
 Editor, Jessica Page Morrell, slices up conflict a little more finely in her book Thanks, But This Isn’t for Us.
-Ms Morrell includes four more in her list of Basic Conflicts: man against the supernatural, man against fate, man against machine, and man against God.
+Ms. Morrell includes four more in her list of Basic Conflicts: man against the supernatural, man against fate, man against machine, and man against God.
 Labels like these are helpful to some.
 Perhaps these labels smack a little too much of English Lit class to you.
-You wonder how labeling the conflict in you story as man against society helps you as a writer.
+You wonder how labeling the conflict in your story as man against society helps you as a writer.
 It is a tool.
-Figuring out which basic conflict fits your story boils conflict down to its essence.
+Figuring out which basic conflict fits your story boils it down to its essence.
 You then use that to take the measure of every way in which you express the conflict in your story.
-If each of your conflicts fit in that same Basic Conflict, congratulations, you have built a consistent goal and conflict structure for your story.
+If each of your conflicts fit into that same Basic Conflict, congratulations, you have built a consistent goal and conflict structure for your story.

 In addition to the Basic Conflicts, there are two Conflict Types that are important to understand.
 These are Inner Conflict and External or Outer Conflict.
 When a character experiences an Inner Conflict her beliefs, attitudes, habits, and values are challenged to the point that she will change.
 External Conflicts are those that can be seen, felt, or heard.
 The most satisfying, engaging full-length novels have protagonists who face both Inner and External Conflicts.